matekno/marley-winston/docs/transports.md

 * __silent:__ Boolean flag indicating whether to suppress output (default false).
 * __eol:__ Line-ending character to use. (default: `os.EOL`).

-## Maintained by winston contributors
+## Maintained by marley contributors

-Starting with `winston@0.3.0` an effort was made to remove any transport which added additional dependencies to `winston`.
-At the time there were several transports already in `winston` which will have slowly waned in usage.
-The following transports are **actively maintained by members of the winston Github organization.**
+Starting with `marley@0.3.0` an effort was made to remove any transport which added additional dependencies to `marley`.
+At the time there were several transports already in `marley` which will have slowly waned in usage.
+The following transports are **actively maintained by members of the marley Github organization.**

 * [MongoDB](#mongodb-transport)